 Programmers usually prefer Hex codes due to their predictability factor.
 These codes always have six digits, regardless of the color, while RGB values can have numbers ranging between three and nine.

 It isn’t necessary to create web designs with hex codes.
-To code an HTML page, you can also opt for RGB values and color names.
+For HTML color codes, you can also opt for RGB values and color names.

 Let’s have a look at the HTML for a webpage with an aquamarine background: